pythonindia/inpycon-blog/CONTRIBUTING.md

 ## Workflow & Merging Pull Requests
 <!--
-- We will be using master branch for development and gh-pages branch for viewing the website directly using github pages -->
+- We will be using master branch for development and gh-pages branch for viewing the website directly using github pages

 - Reviews to Pull Request created can be requested by mentioning **@pythonindia/pycon-2018-team** in the Pull Request body or comments
+-->

-- Anyone is free to Review any Pull Request but merge access will be limited to the Web Working Group of PyCon India Blog
+- Anyone is free to Review any Pull Request but only the Website Working Group of PyCon India Team has the access to merge pull requests.

 - Feature Changes will be reviewed by the Web Working Group or other contributors, while Hotfixes can be merged without a review or even directly pushed by the Web Working group without the need of a PR